xiagon01/graal/docs/reference-manual/languages/jvm/options.md

     * `NonDeoptGuardTargets`: Same as GuardTargets except that branches which deoptimize are not protected since they can not be executed repeatedly.

-* `--engine.Mode=default`: Configures the execution mode of the engine.
-The execution mode automatically tunes the polyglot engine towards latency or throughput.
-    * `throughput`: To collect the maximum amount of profiling information and compile using the maximum number of optimizations.
-This mode results in slower application startup but better throughput.
-This mode uses the compiler configuration `community` or `enterprise` if not specified otherwise.
-    * `default`: To use a balanced engine configuration.
-This mode uses the compiler configuration `community` or `enterprise` if not specified otherwise.
-    * `latency`: To collect only minimal profiling information and compile as fast as possible with less optimal generated code.
-This mode results in faster application startup but less optimal throughput.
-This mode uses the compiler configuration `economy` if not specified otherwise.

 ### Performance tuning options

 * `-Dgraal.UsePriorityInlining=true`: This can be used to disable use of the advanced inlining